 It was Barcelona’s Monvinic that redefined the concept of a wine bar in urban Spain, offering a very contemporary experience that at first ruffled the feathers of more than a few Catalans.
 So instead of sawdust-covered floors and dusty old bottles used as candle holders, you’ve immersed a very 21st experience where visitors order via tablets from an extensive selection of wines by the glass.
 The setting is quite striking: a trendy, minimalist (but not clinical) industrial space, complete with a well-stocked library of wine literature and a top restaurant too.

 Monvinic is essentially a game of two halves.
 On the one hand, its owners pride themselves on a lack of parochialism and showcase an impressive array of wines from across the globe.
-But more exciting is the amazing selection of local (and keenly priced) gems, often from lesser-known regions like Penedes and Alella.
-Indeed, there is no greater source of top Catalan wine than Monvinic.
+But more exciting is the fantastic selection of local (and keenly priced) gems, often from lesser-known regions like Penedes and Alella.
+Indeed, there is no more excellent source of top Catalan wine than Monvinic.
 An essential part of any visiting oenophiles itinerary.

 Aldura Aldea, 20